 Taste testing was obviously delicious and now we can all make those giant & mega peanut buttery cookies that we often find in bakeries.
 At home!
 In our own kitchens!
 This is very dangerous for all parties involved.
 Especially our bathing suits.

-These peanut butter cookies are giant, a little chewy, crumbly, moist, and packed with peanut butter.
 Let’s chat about how you can make them.
 I started with a base recipe: my classic peanut butter cookies and began working from there.
 The first thing I want you to do is take a peek at the 5 cookie baking tips I posted the other day.
 You’ll put each tip to practice here.
 Chilling the cookie dough is important, but this dough is incredibly thick and quite solid, so it doesn’t need hours inside the refrigerator.
 1 hour will get the job done.
 You’ll cream room temperature butter with both brown sugar + granulated sugar, but remember to avoid over-creaming them for minutes on end.
 This will incorporate too much air inside the cookies which will cause them to deflate and, as a result, spread all over your baking sheets.